actions-marketplace-validations/amoncaldas_github-action-webapp-front-end-test/README.md

 name: Example Workflow
 jobs:
   runNpmTarget:
-    name: Run NPM target
+    name: Run target with node sasss
     runs-on: ubuntu-latest
     steps:
     - uses: actions/checkout@v1
     - name: Run NPM target
-      uses: anna-money/github-actions-npm@v2
+      uses: amoncaldas/github-actions-npm-with-node-sass@v2.3
       with:
         target: 'custom-target'  # Remove `with` section to run default target `test`
 ```

-We strongly recommend that you update the `uses: anna-money/github-actions-npm@v2` to reference
+We strongly recommend that you update the `uses: amoncaldas/github-actions-npm-with-node-sass@v2.3` to reference
-the latest tag in the [anna-money/github-actions-npm repository](https://github.com/anna-money/github-actions-npm).
+the latest tag in the [amoncaldas/github-actions-npm-with-node-sass repository](https://github.com/amoncaldas/github-actions-npm-with-node-sass).
-This will pin your workflow to a particular version of the `anna-money/github-actions-npm` action.
+This will pin your workflow to a particular version of the `amoncaldas/github-actions-npm-with-node-sass` action.

 If you already have a `action.yml` file, copy and paste the above `runNpmTarget` job declaration
 into the `jobs` section in your existing `action.yml` file.
 If you wish to verify that you've